AHuffmyer/larval_symbiont_TPC/online_notebooks/2025-11-18-ASCA-RNAseq-Analysis-Temperature-Parent-Effects.md

    - Main effect of parent
    - Temperature × parent interaction
    - Sample as a random effect
-3. **Identify components**: Used PCA to identify principal components that capture the most variation
+3. **Identify components**: Used PCA to identify principal components that capture the most variation in gene expression
 4. **Validate components**: Used bootstrapping (10 validation runs for exploratory analysis) to assess component significance
-5. **Extract key genes**: Identified genes with the highest loadings (contributions) to each component
+5. **Extract key genes**: Identified genes with the highest loadings (contributions) to each component (top 20)

-The complete analysis script can be found at [`scripts/rna-seq_ASCA.Rmd`](https://github.com/AHuffmyer/larval_symbiont_TPC/blob/main/scripts/rna-seq_ASCA.Rmd) and detailed documentation is in [`scripts/rna-seq_ASCA_README.md`](https://github.com/AHuffmyer/larval_symbiont_TPC/blob/main/scripts/rna-seq_ASCA_README.md).
+The complete analysis script can be found at [`scripts/rna-seq_ASCA.Rmd`](https://github.com/AHuffmyer/larval_symbiont_TPC/blob/main/scripts/rna-seq_ASCA.Rmd).

 # Results

 ## Scree Plot: Variance Explained

 The scree plot shows how much variance is explained by each principal component across the first 10 components.
+We analyzed the first 10 components.

 ![Scree Plot](https://raw.githubusercontent.com/AHuffmyer/larval_symbiont_TPC/main/figures/rna_seq/asca/scree_plot.png)